Silent House (2011 film): Plot

 Frightened, Sarah flees and runs into Sophia.
 John, now conscious, is wrapped in plastic and sitting in the living room.
 Sophia gives Sarah a key to a box containing pedophilic pictures of Sarah as a little girl, implying that John sexually abused her.
 It is suggested that her recent interactions and hallucinations with the little girl and mystery attacker have been a traumatic repressed memory.
 Events at the house have caused this memory to reappear, and Sarah is now exacting her revenge.
 She has been confusing the events of her childhood with what she is doing now, likely due to dissociative identity disorder.
 She assaults John and Peter in her "intruder" mode while simultaneously wandering the house as a victim trying to escape.

 The "intruder" drags Peter into the living room before it is revealed that it's actually Sarah herself.
 Sophia also turns out to be a figment of her imagination.
 John convinces Sarah to untie him, then whips her with his belt.
 Peter tries to stop him but John mocks Peter's pleas.
 As his back is turned, Sarah bludgeons his head with a sledgehammer, killing him.
 Peter begs for mercy and tells her he should have stopped the rape and abuse from the hands of John.
 Sarah leaves him and walks out silently.
+Peter’s fate in the aftermath remains a mystery.